milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/merchants.md

 To provide you with the use of our platform and other related services (e.g., to confirm your identity, to contact you about issues with the platform, to invoice you)
 To advertise and market products or features to you
 To comply with legal requirements
+To prevent fraudulent use of our services

 Payment information you provide us, such as your credit or debit card number or your bank account number.
 If you use Shopify Capital, we also collect information that you may choose to make available to us about your business’s bank accounts or financial assets.

-To charge for our services
+To provide you with the use of our platform and other related services To charge for our services
 To provide Shopify Payments
 To provide Shopify Capital
+To provide Shopify Installments
+To provide Shopify Balance